rayhog/aviator-jekyll-template/_documentation/getting_started1.02.md

    {: .success}

-  To avoid issues with whitespaces in https Get requests, use the `--data-urlencode` option in the cURL command to encode spaces.<br><br>
+  To avoid issues with whitespaces in https Get requests, use the `--data-urlencode` option in the cURL command to encode spaces.<br>

   Here’s an example of adding the API key to the header in Postman:<br>
   <br>